-Over the course of the Great Ideas for Michigan campaign, which will continue through April 2010, the Michigan Chamber Foundation will be soliciting ideas on six categories to improve Michigan: Rebuilding communities and transportation; enjoying Michigan's vast resources; achieving a healthy Michigan; revitalizing Michigan's economy; improving educational attainment; and modernizing all levels of government.
+Great Ideas for Michigan is a campaign to encourage innovative and creative ideas that will improve the quality of life for Michigan residents.
+Submissions will be made through the website and can be rated and discussed in an open online forum.
+The effort will focus on six categories to improve Michigan: Rebuilding communities and transportation; enjoying Michigan's vast resources; achieving a healthy Michigan; revitalizing Michigan's economy; improving educational attainment; and modernizing all levels of government.

 "Michigan needs fresh ideas, bold ideas, creative ideas," said Rich Studley, President & CEO of the Michigan Chamber of Commerce.
-"Everyday citizens from all walks of life are sitting at their kitchen tables or talking to a co-worker at lunch about a good idea that would make their neighborhood, city or the state better.
-We are seeking ideas about how to increase government efficiency, but we are also interested in non-governmental programs or projects."
+"Everyday citizens from all walks of life are standing around water coolers or sitting at their kitchen tables talking about a good idea that would make their neighborhood, city or the state better."